 - Liver and Gallbladder: anger, jealousy, envy

 Don’t believe me?
 Do a Google search, “emotions stored in body organs”, and you’ll find out how these emotions affect the body.
-Ultimately, what this information means is that when you cover up some problem with the word stress, without pinpoint what it really is, you store up negative emotions and never give them a chance to be released.
-Over time, those emotions wear down your body until you become very sick.
+Ultimately, what this information means is that when you cover up some problem with the word stress, without pinpointing and saying what it really is, you store up negative emotions and never give them a chance to be released.

-So now we’ve got to name the emotion connected to our problem!
+So now we understand we’ve got to name the emotion connected to our problem.
 This opens up a dictionary of words that can help us articulate why we are feeling and acting the way we are.
 Typically…

 Stressor #1 feels completely overwhelmed, so much so that they don’t even have the ability to identify what makes them feel this way.
 There’s so much going on!